Belarus increasingly isolated as tensions rise at EU border – DW – 08/22/2023

 "The EU will stand with Belarusians as long as it takes on their path to an independent, democratic, and prosperous country," the European Commission spokesperson said.

-Still, Bosse sees no easing of EU-Belarus tensions on the horizon.
-With Polish elections looming and the war in Ukraine raging on, Bosse thinks the debate around borders will likely become more heated.
+Still, researcher Bosse sees no easing of EU-Belarus tensions on horizon.
+With Polish elections looming and the war in Ukraine raging on, she thinks the debate around borders will likely become more heated.

-"Certainly I don't see de-escalation.
-What worries me are these escalations: It's these provocations by Russia also via Belarus in an increasingly tense, nervous security environment — and that worries me."
+"Certainly I don't see deescalation.
+What worries me are these escalations: It's these provocations by Russia also via Belarus in an increasingly tense, nervous security environment."

 Edited by: Emily Schultheis